-Pence On Twitter: Muslim Ban From The U.S. Is Offensive, Unconstitutional – JFK Airport Gets 80,000 Tweets [Photos]
+Pence’s Tweet In 2015: Muslim Ban From The U.S. Is Offensive, Unconstitutional — JFK Airport Gets 80,000 Tweets [Photos]

 Vice President Mike Pence, back when he was still known as Governor Mike Pence on Twitter @GovPenceIN, wrote that a Muslim ban preventing Muslims from coming into the U.S. was an “offensive and unconstitutional” notion.
-According to Snopes, it is true that Pence did indeed tweet those words, as can be seen in the below archived tweet.
-However, with President Donald Trump having signed an executive order on Friday, January 27, called “Protection Of The Nation From Foreign Terrorist Entry Into The United States,” which banned people from certain countries from entering the U.S. — those words from Pence are being recalled on Saturday.
+According to Snopes, it is true that Pence did indeed tweet those words, as can be seen in the archived tweet below.
+However, with President Donald Trump having signed an executive order on Friday, January 27, called “Protection Of The Nation From Foreign Terrorist Entry Into The United States,” which banned people from certain countries from entering the U.S., those words from Pence are being recalled on Saturday.

 Calls to ban Muslims from entering the U.S. are offensive and unconstitutional.